If you haven’t read our How It Works section yet, please do so before moving on to Trading Strategies.

 This means there are lots of sellers in the stock and they are probably only going to get more aggressive as the day goes on.
 This is the Wild Card when it comes to penny stocks.
 There is no way to tell before we do an alert if there are a lot of sellers trying to get out until the stock begins to trade.

 GET IN, WATCH FOR BIG SELLERS, THEN DECIDE TO STICK IT OUT OR BAIL.

 You want to see a stock tick up on a regular basis as you see buys come in.
-If you are in a stock and you see lots of buying and it’s not moving GET OUT.
+If you see lots of buying and the price is not moving, GET OUT.
 Don’t wait.

 KEEP YOUR LOSSES SMALL

-THE SAFEST WAY TO DO THIS IS TO SELL A STOCK IF IT GOES BELOW THE PRICE IN THE ALERT.
-This price is always the prior days closing price.
+THE SAFEST WAY TO DO THIS IS TO SELL A STOCK IF IT GOES BELOW THE PREVIOUS DAYS CLOSE.
+This is the price shown in our alert.

 THIS IS THE SINGLE MOST IMPORTANT KEY TO SUCCESS IN TRADING.

 When entering a new trade determine beforehand where you want to get out if/when the stock goes higher.
 Put in a sell limit order as soon as you buy the stock.
 Then when the stock hits this price you are taken out and don’t have to struggle with wondering if it’s going to keep going higher.